Podgorica Safety Guide

 Women Travelers

-• Avoid walking alone late at night in poorly lit areas; use taxis from reputable companies
+• Avoid walking alone in poorly lit areas after midnight

 LGBTQ+ Travelers